rubicus/rubicus.github.io/_posts/2016-09-20-repairing-tv-2.markdown

 So now I only needed to get the new chip in place!
 Since I already had the solder in place, I shouldn't need any more, just lots and lots of flux (mm, flux fumes...).
 Get some good ventilation, or like me, open the window and turn on a fan!
-Trick was to get chip in the perfect position and then tack it down into position by heating up one of the corner pins and its corresponding pad, reflowing the solder already on there to hold it in place.
+Trick was to get the chip in the perfect position and then tack it down into position by heating up one of the corner pins and its corresponding pad, reflowing the solder already on there to hold it in place.
 Then do the same to the opposite corner, and then it's just a question of doing all the other pins too.